B. 1967 Kyoto, Japan; based in Tokyo

 Through rhythmic repetition and seriality, Osamu Yokonami explores identity and cultural homogeneity.
 His twin series, 1000 Children (2010-2013) and Assembly (on-going since 2010) explore conceptions of selfhood and the range of human emotions, suggesting a reflexive (and essential) congruence between individual expression and communal belonging.
 A related series, Assembly Snow (2015), is an extension of the original where the forces of nature and culture blur into abstraction.
 More recently, Osamu has undertaken a new project, After 1000 Children (2017-2018), locating girls from the initial series for side-by-side comparisons of them alongside their younger selves.

-Osamu Yokonami (b.
-1967, Kyoto, Japan) has had recent solo exhibitions in Japan and the United States, and participated in the Daegu Photo Biennial.
-He has published two monographs: 1000 Children and Assembly.
-Yokonami is based in Tokyo, Japan.
+Osamu Yokonami has had recent solo exhibitions in Japan and the United States, and participated in the Daegu Photo Biennial.
+His personal and commercial work is widely known in Japan, appearing regularly in numerous publications.